syntasso/kratix-docs/docs/main/08-troubleshooting.md

    ```

 1. If the `kratix.io/workflows-cleanup` finalizer is not being removed, check to
-   see if the workflows are failing to be deleted and manually cleanup any that
+   see if the Workflows are failing to be deleted and manually cleanup any that
    are.

    ```